JamieAGraham/Fermi-Helper-Scripts/README.md

 >python RegionMaker.py 1000 -assoc True

 This seems to give a nice number of sources - and it uses the associated names instead of 3FGL names!!
 Personally I think that's much nicer for non-scientific uses / getting a feel for the gamma-ray sky.

+**All_Sky_make3FGLxml.py**

+A modified version of the make3FGLxml.py tool (see http://fermi.gsfc.nasa.gov/ssc/data/analysis/user/), original author T Johnson.

+Instead of just the sources in the ROI, this makes an xml file of all the sources in the sky with a significance greater than the --sig flag (altered from --sigFree, which no longer exists).